What’s a Virtual Café?

 Hey graduate students—are you working on a thesis, a dissertation, or a major writing project due for a class at the end of the semester?
 The Grad Café is designed as a fixed writing time in your schedule that doubles as an accountability group.
 At the end of each Grad Café, you’ll announce your writing goals for the upcoming week--and report how you did the following week!
 It’s easier to make sustained progress when working in the company of other grad students!

-These cafés--two each week!--are spaces for students active with MSSC to get to see each other via Zoom, while working side by side.
+This café is a spaces for students active with MSSC to get to see each other via Zoom, while working side by side.
 You can focus on a writing project, or any other homework.
 The goal is to give you and your friends a regular space and time to get some work done!

 See next section for more details!